slowjack2k/mystery-lunch/README.md

 `bundle exec whenever --update-crontab --set environment='<RAILS_ENV>'`

-`department` is modelled as string an enums.
+`department` is modelled as string and not as enums.
 At the moment I see not enough advantages for enum.
 A string is easier to understand, when you look into the db directly.
 Further down the road it should become a model of its own.

 Service objects instead of callbacks in order to be more explicit, for this simple app the logic could have been placed within the models.

 No query objects at the moment, too simple queries.
-Tried to places all query logic into the models.
+Tried to place all query logic into the models.

 `lunch_group` should maybe have been a model of it's own.
 Until now it's good enough as string.